 But God didn't give us these resources simply to talk about.
-They're supposed to produce some action in our lives.

 II.
-Because of Christ, we have responsibilities to fulfill (22-25).
+We have responsibilities to fulfill (22-25).

-If you look at your Bible you'll see the words "let us" at the beginning of verse 22, verse 23, verse 24, and verse 25.
+If you look at your Bible you'll see the words "let us" at the beginning of verse 22, verse 23, verse 24, and verse 25 (in the NIV).
 That indicates that if we've benefitted from the resources, then we're in a position to fulfill some responsibilities, three to be precise.
-The responsibilities go in three directions, to God, to the world, and to each other.
+These responsibilities go in three directions: to God, to the world, and to each other.

-A. We should be coming to God (22).
-"Let us draw near to God with a sincere heart in full assurance of faith, having our hearts sprinkled to cleanse us from a guilty conscience and having our bodies washed with pure water."
+A. We should be coming to God (22). "...let us draw near with a true heart in full assurance of faith, with our hearts sprinkled clean from an evil conscience and our bodies washed with pure water."